matthewjohnson42/professional-website/scripts/README.md

 3) copy the DH random prime file from the previous certificate installation in `/etc/letsencrypt/live/`
 4) update the nginx configuration in `/etc/nginx/sites-available` to reference the new certificate installation
 5) reload nginx using `sudo nginx -s reload`, updating `run/nginx.pid` as appropriate

+## updating the remote host's content from GitHub

+see `updateSiteFromSource.sh`.

+## firewall configuration

+Performed by the initial host/webserver configuration in `initalizeServer.sh`

+see `ufwDenyOut.sh`
+see `ufwAllowOut.sh`